-"We can see that with a decrease or with an efficiency of Rp 50.59 trillion in 2025, the regions are already down like that, especially next year when there is a decrease of 24.8%," he said.
+"We can see that with a decrease or with an efficiency of Rp 50.59 trillion in 2025, the regions are already struggling like that, especially next year when there is a decrease of 24.8%," he said.

 Strategy and innovation